Skip to content

 The meal adjourned to another gilded room for dessert and coffee, and Diego ostentatiously avoided Sharon and Mark, who ostentatiously made a point of leaving the very second it was polite to do so.

-Mark did wait just long enough to catch Diego privately.
+Mark waited just long enough to catch Diego privately.

 “Enough with the games,” Mark growled into the Mexican president’s ear.
 “I know you speak English as well as any American does.
 So hear me now.
 I get that you want to look tough for your voters – that doesn’t bother me.
 But you will treat my staff members with respect.
 Especially Ms. Wheatly, who is an important, trusted member of my staff.
 Comprendes?”